 We wouldn’t have medications that fight everything from the common cold to cancer treatments if it weren’t for our cooling systems.
 Although we like to think that the purpose of air-conditioning is comfort, AC has other uses as well.
 Researchers that study pharmaceuticals require the air in the laboratory to be cooler and less humid.
 Also, air-conditioning in hospitals helps keep the production of bacteria down and helps prevent the spread of disease.

 17. Summer vacations only came around due to a lack of AC!

 Before air conditioners, it was way too hot to learn during the summer months, so summer vacation was born.
 Fortunately, the idea stuck, and kids today get to enjoy the summertime with the benefit of a cooling system.

 18. We’re losing the ability to swelter!

 Scientific studies have shown that the introduction of air conditioning has lowered the natural human tolerance for heat.

 Air conditioners have proven to have a positive effect on people who suffer from asthma.
 They’re able to remove allergens and other smaller particles from indoor air which means less sneezing and more relaxing.

 20. Most AC is developed in South Korea.

 South Korea is now the largest producer of air conditioning in the world.

-Do you have any interesting or fun facts about air conditioning that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about air conditioning?
+Share them in the comments below!